-Often mistaken for “Dolphin” Island, the small island about an hour south of Mobile, Alabama, has quiet beaches and a relaxing atmosphere.
-While plenty of dolphins are found in the gulf waters, the island’s name is rooted in French royalty.
+Often mistaken for “Dolphin” Island, the wide but short barrier island has beautiful beaches and a relaxing atmosphere.
+While dolphins are plentiful in the gulf waters, the name is rooted in French royalty.
 Read more about the island’s history here, including why it was initially called Massacre Island.

-15 Fun Things to Do on Dauphin Island
+17 Fun Things to Do on Dauphin Island

-1. Swim and Play in the Gulf
+1. Swim in the Gulf

 We pack up snacks for the day (we take a few ideas from our favorite road trip meal and snack ideas that pack well), so we’re not running back and forth to the house all day.
-And don’t forget to bring all your favorite beach gear for the water too.
+And don’t forget to bring a big beach tote to carry all your favorite gear for the water.
 We anchor a giant float to lounge in the water (though we have our eye on these floating water mats for next year), catch the waves with a boogie board, or glide along the water’s edge on a skimboard.

 3. Go Fishing